-Condition Title Compliance Status (Put √ in the appropriate column) in the No. Complied Not Complied t ' 6(5)(a) NRC shall be independent and responsible or accountable to the Board and to the shareholders; √ - 6(5)(b) NRC shall oversee, among others, the following matters and make report with recommendation to the Board: √ 6(5)(b)(i) formulating the criteria for determining qualifications, positive attributes and independence of a director and recommend a policy to the Board, relating to the remuneration of the directors, top level executive, considering the following: √ - 6(5)(b)(i)(a) The level and composition of remuneration is reasonable and sufficient to attract, retain and motivate suitable directors to run the company successfully; √ - 6(5)(b)(i)(b) The relationship of remuneration to performance is clear and meets appropriate performance benchmarks; and √ 6(5)(b)(i)(c) remuneration to directors, top level executive involves a balance between fixed and incentive pay reflecting short and long-term performance objectives appropriate to the working of the company and its goals; √ - 6(5)(b)(ii) devising a policy on Board's diversity taking into consideration age, gender, experience, ethnicity, educational background and nationality; √ - 6(5)(b)(iii) identifying persons who are qualified to become directors and who may be appointed in top level executive position in accordance with the criteria laid down, and recommend their appointment and removal to the Board; √ - 6(5)(b)(iv) formulating the criteria for evaluation of performance of independent directors and the Board; √ 6(5)(b)(v) identifying the company's needs for employees at different levels and determine their selection, transfer or replacement and promotion criteria; √ - 6(5)(b)(vi) developing, recommending and reviewing annually the company's human resources and training policies; √ - 6(5)(c) The company shall disclose the nomination and remuneration policy and the evaluation criteria and activities of NRC during the year at a glance in its annual report. ✓ - 7.
-External or Statutory Auditors 7(1) The issuer company shall not engage its external or statutory company, namely : auditors to p erform the folio owing services of the 7(1) (i) appraisal or valuation services or fairness opinions; √ 7 (1) (ii) financial information system design and implementation; √ 7 (1) (iii) book-keeping or other services related to the accounting records or financial statements; √
+Condition ondition No. nce Status / in the ite column) Remarks NO. Complied Not Complied (if any) 6(5)(a) NRC shall be independent and responsible or accountable to the Board and to the shareholders; √ 6(5)(b) NRC shall oversee, among others, the following matters and make report with recommendation to the Board: √ 6(5)(b)(i) formulating the criteria for determining qualifications, positive attributes and independence of a director and recommend a policy to the Board, relating to the remuneration of the directors, top level executive, considering the following: √ - 6(5)(b)(i)(a) The level and composition of remuneration is reasonable and sufficient to attract, retain and motivate suitable directors to run the company successfully; 1 - 6(5)(b)(i)(b) The relationship of remuneration to performance is clear and meets appropriate performance benchmarks; and √ - 6(5)(b)(i)(c) remuneration to directors, top level executive involves a balance between fixed and incentive pay reflecting short and long-term performance objectives appropriate to the working of the company and its goals; √ - 6(5)(b)(ii) devising a policy on Board's diversity taking into consideration age, gender, experience, ethnicity, educational background and nationality; √ - 6(5)(b)(iii) identifying persons who are qualified to become directors and who may be appointed in top level executive position in accordance with the criteria laid down, and recommend their appointment and removal to the Board; √ - 6(5)(b)(iv) formulating the criteria for evaluation of performance of independent directors and the Board; √ 6(5)(b)(v) identifying the company's needs for employees at different levels and determine their selection, transfer or replacement and promotion criteria; √ - 6(5)(b)(vi) developing, recommending and reviewing annually the company's human resources and training policies; √ - 6(5)(c) The company shall disclose the nomination and remuneration policy and the evaluation criteria and activities of NRC during the year at a glance in its annual report. √ - 7.
+External or Statutory Auditors 7(1) The issuer company shall not engage its external or statutory company, namely : auditors to p erform the follo owing services of the 7(1) (i) appraisal or valuation services or fairness opinions; √ 7 (1) (ii) financial information system design and implementation; √ 7 (1) (iii) book-keeping or other services related to the accounting records or financial statements; √ company has complied with these conditions or not.